tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

       lteHelper->EnableMacTraces ();
       lteHelper->EnableRlcTraces ();
+      lteHelper->EnablePdcpTraces ();

       Simulator::Run ();

-RLC KPIs are calculated over a time interval and stored on two ASCII files, one for uplink and one for downlink.
-The time interval duration and the name of the files can be controlled using the attributes ``ns3::RadioBearerStatsCalculator::EpochDuration``, ``ns3::RadioBearerStatsCalculator::DlOutputFilename`` and ``ns3::RadioBearerStatsCalculator::UlOutputFilename``.
+RLC and PDCP KPIs are calculated over a time interval and stored on ASCII files, two for RLC KPIs and two for PDCP KPIs, in each case one for uplink and one for downlink.
+The time interval duration can be controlled using the attribute ``ns3::RadioBearerStatsCalculator::EpochDuration``.

-The content of the columns of these files is the following (the same for uplink and downlink):
+The columns of the RLC KPI files is the following (the same for uplink and downlink):

   1. start time of measurement interval in seconds since the start of simulation